-To help you get your target score, Brainscape has created approximately 2,000 flashcards with our certified GRE vocab product.
+Brainscape has created approximately 2,000 flashcards with our certified GRE vocab product to help you get your target score.
 These vocabularies contain the most difficult terms commonly found in the exams.

-Aside from containing relevant words, Brainscape’s uses a technique to help you remember these words easily.
+Aside from containing relevant words, Brainscape’s uses a technique to help you remember these words quickly.

 The key is the way Brainscape asks you to rate your level of mastery for a specific word.
-If it’s rated low, then this flashcard will automatically be shown to you over and over again until you have mastered it, thereby ensuring that you learn the most in the shortest amount of time.
+If it’s rated low, then this flashcard will automatically be shown to you repeatedly until you have mastered it, thereby ensuring that you learn the most in the shortest amount of time.

 Why Spaced Repetition Works

-Spaced repetition uses two techniques as the name suggests: a) repeating the concept you want to learn and b) creating space before repeating the concept.
+Spaced repetition uses two techniques, as the name suggests: a) repeating the concept you want to learn and b) creating space before repeating the idea.

 According to Hermann Ebbinghaus, humans tend to forget information significantly as time passes if the information is not reinforced.